How to Reduce Stomach Bloating Symptoms

 Can cutting back on sodium help with bloating?

 Yes, lowering sodium intake can greatly help with bloating.
 High sodium levels can promote water retention in the body, resulting in puffiness and discomfort.
-Cutting out salty processed meals, canned products, and fast foods can help maintain a healthy fluid balance and lower the risk of bloating.
+Cutting out salty processed meals, canned products, and fast foods can help maintain a healthy fluid balance and lower the risk of stomach bloating.

 How can correct chewing prevent bloating?